Make Your Next Trip Extraordinary

 An autumn landscape in the Chianti region of Tuscany hills in the surroundings of Radda in Chianti.

-Vineyards in the Chianti region of Tuscany.
+All roads lead to vineyards in the Chianti region of Tuscany.
 Photo: Shutterstock

 Best-value splurge hotels

-Borgo Santo Pietro in Chiusino is a resort intimate and exclusive enough to fool you into believing you have a private Tuscan villa all to yourself.
+Borgo Santo Pietro, in Chiusdino, is a resort intimate and exclusive enough to fool you into believing you have a private Tuscan villa all to yourself.
 This sumptuous, 13th-century palazzo is surrounded by a sprawling private park with organic vegetable and herb gardens, and it has an excellent restaurant, spa, and pool.
 That said, what makes Borgo Santo Pietro stand apart is the attentive staff, so intent on your comfort that each guest is given a cell phone to call the main villa from anywhere on this vast property for drinks, food, or assistance.
-Though the resort is in the countryside, the tiny village of Palazzetto is just a five-minute walk away and the Abbey of St. Galgano (said to hold the sword in the stone of Excalibur legend) is just down the road.
+Though the resort is in the countryside, the tiny village of Palazzetto is just a five-minute walk away, and the Abbey of St. Galgano (said to hold the sword in the stone of Excalibur legend) is just down the road.

 An outdoor cafe in next to a stone building in Tuscany, Italy.